North Shore Scenic Drive Minnesota, USA Travel Guide

 Rustic Inn Cafe (Two Harbors), Betty's Pies (savory options), Dockside Fish Market (Grand Marais).

-A creamy, hearty Minnesota staple with wild rice, fowl or mushrooms, and vegetables.
+A velvety, hearty Minnesota staple with wild rice, fowl or mushrooms, and vegetables.

-Available at many diners, cafes, and some eateries in the resort.
+Available at many diners, cafes, and some eateries in the vacation spot.

-Delicious in late summer/early fall when wild blueberries are in season, found in pies, crumbles, muffins.
+Delicious in late summer/the beginning of fall when wild blueberries are in season, found in pies, crumbles, muffins.

 Betty's Pies (Two Harbors) is legendary; local bakeries also feature blueberry items.

-True street food culture is limited, with food trucks mainly appearing during festivals in Duluth.
+True street food the culture is limited, having dishes trucks mainly appearing during festivals in Duluth.

 Blueberry season (late July/August) brings themed dishes.
 Maple syrup season (spring) means fresh syrup is available.